10 Practical Ways To Make A Narcissist Respect You

 Narcs crave agreeableness

 However, do not over it and always keep yourself safe.
+Why?read the next one.

-4. Let them win sometimes and feel good at defeating you.
+4. Let them sometimes win and feel good at defeating you.

-The idea is to let them win, and let them know that they deserved the win.
+So, to gain their respect, the idea is to let them win, and let them know that they deserved the win.

 Once narcissists perceive that they have won a battle, they tend to back off and leave you in peace and hold you in respect.